 Given the plan's findings and the focus on regional cooperation and conservation, certain GMP policies and figures are proposed to be amended to address CFWI coordination, and up-date conservation and reuse efforts.
-The proposed amendments address the Potable Water, Wastewater, Conservation, Intergovernmental Coordination and the Stormwater and Acquifer Elements.
-Also included are updated maps showing potable water service area and potable water facilities (PW-1 and PW-2).
+The proposed amendments address the Potable Water Element, Wastewater Element, Conservation Element, Intergovernmental Coordination and the Stormwater and Acquifer Element.
+Also included are updated maps showing water service area and water providers (PW-1 and PW-2).
 (See Appendix A).